cloudmanic/cloudmanic-api/README.md

 ## Overview

-Codeignitor does not have a built in API like other frameworks.
+Codeignitor does not have a built-in API like other frameworks.
 Delivering data via json, xml, and other formats is part of almost any web application these days.
 We need to deliver data to javascript based interactions.
 We need to deliver data to mobile devices.

-This package is designed to be installed via (http://getsparks.org/)[http://getsparks.org/].
+This package is designed to be installed via [http://getsparks.org](http://getsparks.org).
 This package gives you a new controller you extend.
 Instead of extending CI_Controller you extend API_Controller.
-By extending this controller you are given options for formatting your output, standard CRUD operations, and authentiction.
+By extending this controller you are given options for formatting your output, standard CRUD operations, and authentication.
+Since we are extending the controller you do not have to load this via $this->load->spark.

 THIS IS NOT A REST API.
 While this API takes some concepts from a traditional REST API it is not built to the correct standard.

-The original concept for this package comes from (Phil Sturgeon)[http://philsturgeon.co.uk/] who authored a full REST API for Codeignitor.
-To learn more about his solution check out (Working with RESTful Services in CodeIgniter)[http://net.tutsplus.com/tutorials/php/working-with-restful-services-in-codeigniter-2/].
+The original concept for this package comes from [Phil Sturgeon](http://philsturgeon.co.uk) who authored a full REST API for Codeignitor.
+To learn more about his solution check out [Working with RESTful Services in CodeIgniter](http://net.tutsplus.com/tutorials/php/working-with-restful-services-in-codeigniter-2/).
 Some of the code in this package is a direct copy and paste from his open source library.
 We have stripped out some of the bells and whistles he provides to deliver a more robust but focused solution.

 ## Requirements

-1. PHP 5.1+
+1. PHP 5.3+
 2. CodeIgniter 2.0.0+
 3. CURL

 ## Installation

-Step #1)
-	This has nothing to do with configs but this file is loaded early enough to it is a great place to have an auto loader.
+Step #1) This has nothing to do with configs but this file is loaded early enough to so is a great place to have an auto loader.
 When you extend your controller with "API_Controller" the system will not know where to find that class so with the PHP autoloader you can tell the system where the library file lives and auto load it.
-More information here: (http://philsturgeon.co.uk/news/2010/02/CodeIgniter-Base-Classes-Keeping-it-DRY)[http://philsturgeon.co.uk/news/2010/02/CodeIgniter-Base-Classes-Keeping-it-DRY].
+More information here: [http://philsturgeon.co.uk/news/2010/02/CodeIgniter-Base-Classes-Keeping-it-DRY](http://philsturgeon.co.uk/news/2010/02/CodeIgniter-Base-Classes-Keeping-it-DRY).

-If you are not installing this package via sparks or a raw third party install put your REST_Controller library in the core directory and remove the "case 'REST_Controller':" statement.
+If you are not installing this package via sparks or a raw third party install put your REST_Controller library in the core directory and remove the "case 'REST_Controller' & 'API_Controller':" statement.

 Also, don't forget to update the spark include path to the proper version number.
 This is where it says "X.X.X" below.